kaintels/kaintels.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Seungwoo have completed research on application of multi-agent reinforcement learning at the Multi-RL Env Lab(MODULABS).
+Seungwoo have completed research on application of multi-agent reinforcement learning at the Multi-RL Env Lab.